 Operation C = MyOperation()

-We can also define new Operation class by using inheritance.
+We can also define new Operation class by using the inheritance.

 MyOperation:Operation{